Growing Australian native daisies by colour and climate - Minimalist Gardener

 Annual · Full sun · 20–50cm · WA, SA, NSW, QLD, NT

-A small Australian native daisy with compact, button-like yellow flower heads and softly hairy foliage.
-Its sculptural form and understated colour make it feel more textural than floral, revealing how some daisies prioritise structure and efficiency over showiness.
-It is a plant of open arid and semi-arid country, adapted to thin soils and intense sun, and performs best in gardens that reflect those conditions; lean soil, excellent drainage and full exposure.
+A small native daisy with compact, button-like yellow flower heads and softly hairy foliage.
+Its sculptural form and understated colour make it feel more textural than floral.
+It is a plant of open arid and semi-arid country, adapted to thin soils and intense sun, and performs best in gardens that reflect those conditions: lean soil, excellent drainage and full exposure.

 Russell Best, CC BY 4.0, via Wikimedia Commons